mouse-reeve/recipes/markdown/lemon_ginger_scones.md

 - 1/4 tsp salt
 - 1/2 cup cold unsalted butter, cut into pieces
 - 1/2 cup crystallized ginger, chopped into small pieces
-- Zest of 1 large lemon
+- 1 lemon's worth of lemon zest
 - 2/3 cup buttermilk

 Preheat oven to 400 degrees F and place rack in the center of the oven.